-The Greek Orthodox Church suggests to the infertile couples to have a well-defined spiritual orientation and be productive in various fields of social and spiritual life, making their faith in God in this way more strong and their sole mare mature.
-The Church also clarified, that it is difficult for it to bless the practice of ART (unnatural and asexual conception, surplus embryos, PGD etc.) and childbearing that disturbs the normal family order as it is against to Church’s Spirit.
-At the same time the Greek Church accepts homologous intrauterine insemination without egg-donation or IVF with specific amount of embryos if all of them will be transferred into the Genetic mother uterus (of course, only for heterosexual married couples with infertility).
+The Greek Orthodox Church suggests the infertile couples to have a well-defined spiritual orientation and be productive in various fields of social and spiritual life, making their faith in God stronger and their soul more mature.
+The Church also clarified, that it is difficult for them to bless the practice of ART (unnatural and asexual conception, preservation of embryos, PGD etc.) and childbearing that disturb the normal family order as it is against the Church’s Spirit.
+At the same time the Greek Church accepts homologous intrauterine insemination without egg-donation or IVF with the total amount of embryos created if all of them will be transferred into the Genetic mother’s uterus (of course, only for heterosexual married couples with infertility).

 Surrogacy and Islam

 In Muslim world surrogacy is a quite controversial thing, as it totally depends from which perspective you are observing it.
 The law and religion are closely related to each other in Muslim countries.
 The Sharia Law based not only on the main book of Muslims – the Quran, but also on Hadit or Sunna and thoughts of Islamic scholars.